tonethar/IGME-230-GDD-2017-Fall/notes/pixi-js-1.md

 - You should see a 600x400 black canvas in the browser
 - You should also see this canvas that PixiJS created for us in the Web Inspector
 - You should see a log to the console
-- *Can you change the background color to something other than black?
-Sure!
-Either use CSS styles, or assign a specific value using `style.backgroundColor`*
+- *Can you change the background color to something other than black?* Sure!
+Either use CSS styles, or assign a specific value using `.style.backgroundColor`

 ### II.
 Adding shapes